-- 3.1 This section provides guidance with respect to the fixing of access charges, in accordance with section 66D(6) of the Act. - 3.2 Appointed water companies shall publish indicative charges for the wholesale supply of water.
-These charges shall be published in such manner as may be specified by Ofwat. - 3.3 Appointed water companies operating wholly or mainly in England shall, as a minimum, publish indicative wholesale supply charges for customers consuming 5MI, 25MI, 50MI and 500MI per year.
-If an appointed water company has a tariff with a threshold between 5MI and 50MI per year, it may publish indicative wholesale supply charges relevant to that tariff instead of for customers consuming 25MI per year.
-An appointed water company must publish indicative wholesale supply charges for at least one consumption point between 5MI and 50MI per year. - 3.4 Appointed water companies operating wholly or mainly in Wales shall, as a minimum, publish indicative wholesale supply charges for customers consuming 50MI and 500MI per year. - 3.5 The indicative charging information published by an appointed water company shall clearly show the difference between its standard retail charge and the wholesale supply charge it has calculated. - 3.6 The indicative charging information published by an appointed water company shall include: - (a) Charging data for a period of five (5) years, starting with the current charging year; - (b) The difference in wholesale supply charge where: - (i) the Licensee pays its charges in arrears; and - (ii) the Licensee pays its charges in advance.
+- year, it may publish indicative wholesale supply charges relevant to that tariff instead of for customers consuming 25Ml per year.
+An appointed water company must publish indicative wholesale supply charges for at least one consumption point between 5Ml and 50Ml per year. - 3.4 Appointed water companies operating wholly or mainly in Wales shall, as a minimum, publish indicative wholesale supply charges for customers consuming 50Ml and 500Ml per year. - 3.5 The indicative charging information published by an appointed water company shall clearly show the difference between its standard retail charge and the wholesale supply charge it has calculated. - 3.6 The indicative charging information published by an appointed water company shall include: - (a) Charging data for a period of five (5) years, starting with the current charging year; - (b) The difference in wholesale supply charge where: - (i) the Licensee pays its charges in arrears; and - (ii) the Licensee pays its charges in advance.

-Charges at (b)(ii) shall be calculated in accordance with paragraph 4 of schedule 2 to the common contract; and
+Charges at (b) (ii) shall be calculated in accordance with paragraph 4 of schedule 2 to the common contract; and

-(c) The discounts for the first and second customer of a specific Licensee.

-- 3.7 Indicative wholesale supply charges published by an appointed water company shall be for the service defined in clause 2 of the common contract. - 3.8 When publishing or amending any indicative charging information, an appointed water company shall explain any assumptions it has made for the purpose of calculating that information. - 3.9 Indicative charging information shall be reviewed by an appointed water company every year by 15 October.
+- (c) The discounts for the first and second customer of a specific Licensee. - 3.7 Indicative wholesale supply charges published by an appointed water company shall be for the service defined in clause 2 of the common contract. - 3.8 When publishing or amending any indicative charging information, an appointed water company shall explain any assumptions it has made for the purpose of calculating that information. - 3.9 Indicative charging information shall be reviewed by an appointed water company every year by 15 October.
 This information may also be reviewed at any other time.
 An appointed water company shall notify Ofwat and publish updated information on its website within seven (7) days of making any modifications to its indicative charging information. - 3.10 If requested, an appointed water company shall provide Ofwat with information to explain how it has calculated its indicative wholesale supply charges.
-Such information shall be provided in such manner, and by such time, as Ofwat may specify. - 3.11 Nothing in this operational code limits an appointed water company's ability to publish indicative charging information for supplies and in respect of circumstances which are not specified in this section. - 3.12 If a Licensee has made an application to an appointed water company in respect of the supply to a particular customer, the appointed water company may offer its published indicative wholesale charge for such supply if it considers that charge to be appropriate.

-4. Dispute resolution procedure
+Such information shall be provided in such manner, and by such time, as Ofwat may specify. - 3.11 Nothing in this operational code limits an appointed water company's ability to publish indicative charging information for supplies and in respect of circumstances which are not specified in this section. - 3.12 If a Licensee has made an application to an appointed water company in respect of the supply to a particular customer, the appointed water company may offer its published indicative wholesale charge for such supply if it considers that charge to be appropriate. - 4.
+Dispute resolution procedure